emiliosanfilippo/cidoc-modularization/readme.md

 ## Repository overview

-* cidoc-whole.owl: it imports all ontology modules, i.e., it builds the entire ontology.
+* **cidoc-whole.owl**: it imports all ontology modules, i.e., it builds the entire ontology.
 When using RDF triplestores, this module should be always imported for first, since it guarantees the inter-connection and interoperability across the various modules and their data.

-* temporal-whole-module.owl: it imports all ontology modules about temporal entities.
+* **temporal-whole-module.owl**: it imports all ontology modules about temporal entities.

-* persistent-whole-module.owl: it imports all ontology modules about persistent items.
+* **persistent-whole-module.owl**: it imports all ontology modules about persistent items.

 ## Remarks:
-* When using Protégé, if direct or indirect imports fail, it is sufficient to import manually the modules.
+* When using **Protégé**, if direct or indirect imports fail, it is sufficient to import manually the (not-imported) modules.